tonymadbrain/sneakers/README.md

 - [ ] bulk insert to db session.bulk_save_objects([cookiemon, cakeeater, pieperson])
 - [ ] generate any count of sneakers by fake factory in tests
 - [ ] tests coverage > 90%
+- [ ] X-Total-Count, Link, Content-Range headers, has_more field?
+- [ ] How to test 500 error?

 ## Endpoints

 - /v1/sneakers
 - /v1/sneakers/{sneaker_id}

+## Responses

+Almost every API response contains two top-level fields: items and errors.
+Each of them is an array, which can contain 0 or more items.

 ## First run